denysmaistruk/raylib-imgui-template/README.md

 - **Raylib Integration**: Easily create 2D and 3D graphics with raylib, a simple and easy-to-use C library.
 - **ImGui Integration**: Incorporate ImGui for creating powerful, customizable user interfaces.
-- **Cross-Platform**: Supported on Windows, macOS, Linux, and more.
 - **Example Application**: Includes a basic example application to demonstrate usage (main.cpp).

 ## Getting Started